 This bill mandates that courts order a risk assessment and, if necessary, counseling for minors and their families in cases where parental rights and responsibilities are contested in family court.
 Specifically, it introduces a new subparagraph (i) to RSA 461-A:4, II, which requires court-ordered risk assessments.
-Additionally, it establishes a new section, RSA 461-A:6-a, detailing the procedures for these assessments, which must be conducted by a qualified clinical psychologist within 14 days of the initial divorce petition.
-The costs of the assessment are to be shared equally by the parties involved.
+Additionally, it establishes a new section, RSA 461-A:6-a, detailing the procedures for these assessments in contested divorce proceedings involving minors.
+The assessments must be conducted by a qualified clinical psychologist within 14 days of the initial divorce petition, with costs shared equally by the parties involved.

-The risk assessment will evaluate various psychological factors, including family conflict, attachment issues, trauma, and potential psychological abuse.
+The risk assessments will evaluate various psychological factors, including family conflict, attachment pathology, trauma, and personality issues, among others.
 The court will require the psychologist to provide a diagnosis and treatment plan, adhering to established medical standards and ethical codes.
-The bill aims to ensure that the psychological well-being of minors is prioritized in contested family matters, with the assessment to be completed within eight weeks of the order.
-The legislation is expected to have a minimal fiscal impact, estimated at less than $10,000 annually from 2025 to 2028.
+The bill is set to take effect upon passage and is projected to have a fiscal impact of less than $10,000 for each fiscal year from 2025 to 2028.

 Statutes affected: Introduced: 461-A:4